Skip to main content

 • What about the EU?

 The EU has also recognised that the MiFID II unbundling requirements have failed to meet all of its objectives.
-In a December 2022 proposal, the European Commission advocated reducing the threshold for the existing exemption for companies with a market capitalisation under €1 billion instead of €10 billion.
+In a December 2022 proposal, the European Commission advocated extending the threshold for the existing exemption to companies with a market capitalisation of up to €10 billion (instead of €1 billion).

 • The Current Position